Yihang-Li/Yihang-Li.github.io/source/_posts/MDS6222_Dynamic_Programming.md

 $$
 E\left\{g_N(x_N) + \sum_{k = i}^{N-1}g_k(x_k, \mu_k(x_k), \omega_k)\right\}
 $$
-Then the tail policy is optimal for the tail subproblem.
-(Optimization of the future does not depend on what we did in past)
+Then the tail policy is optimal for the tail subproblem. (`Optimization of the future does not depend on what we did in past`)

 - The DP algorithm is based on this idea: it proceeds sequentially, by solving all the tail subproblems of a given time length, using the solution of the tail subproblems of shorter time length.
   - e.g. deterministic scheduling example: length-2-tail -> length-3-tail -> length-4-original
   - e.g. stochastic inventory control example: length-1-tail -> length-2-tail ->  length-$N-k$-tail

-- > 'One-at-a-time version of Divide and Conquer'
+- > `One-at-a-time version of Divide and Conquer`
 -  While the original problem requires an optimization over the set of policies, the DP algorithm decomposes the problem into a sequence of minimizations carried out over the set of controls.
 Each of these minimizations is much simpler than the original problem.

 ### The DP Algorithm
-{% note [info] %}
 **Proposition 1.3.1**: Start with $J_N(x_N) = g_N(x_N)$ and go backwards using :
 $$
 J_{k}\left(x_{k}\right) =\min _{u_{k} \in U_{k}\left(x_{k}\right)} \underset{\omega_{k}}{E}\left\{g_{k}\left(x_{k}, u_{k}, \omega_{k}\right) + J_{k+1}\left(f_{k}\left(x_{k}, u_{k}, \omega_{k}\right)\right)\right\}, \quad k=0,1, \ldots, N-1
 $$
 Then $J_0(x_0),$ generated at the last step, is equal to the optimal cost $J^*(x_0)$.
 Also, the policy $\pi^* = \left\{\mu_0^*, \ldots, \mu_{N-1}^* \right\}$, where $\mu_k^*(x_k)$ minimizes in the right side above for each $x_k$ and $k$, is optimal
-{% endnote %}

 > Proof by induction that $J_k(x_k)$ is equal to $J_k^*(x_k)$, defined as the optimal cost of the tail subproblem that starts at time $k$ at state $x_k$.

 >Note: